marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 In fact - page should be visible just for administrators.

-Looks like that there is just one protection-layer: GET / "parameter"-string from user's browser.
+Looks like that there is just one protection-layer: GET / 'parameter'-string from user's browser.

-For this type of "hidden" pages should be more secure protection in fact.
+For this type of hidden pages should be more secure protection in fact.

 Then possible to play around CSRF and to perform redirect.